code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In this tutorial, you learned the difference between a `Tasklet` and a `Chunk`.
-We also created a Tasklet example using Spring Batch.
+In this tutorial, you learned what a Spring Batch `Tasklet` is.
+We also created a Tasklet example using Spring Batch, Spring Boot, and Maven.

-If you have any questions or if you enjoyed this post.
+Leave a comment if you have any questions.
+Or if you enjoyed this post.

-Drop a line below.

 Thanks!